ash-project/ash/documentation/introduction/getting_started.md

 ## Add actions to enable functionality

-Currently, actions do not offer any customization, but eventually they will be the primary driver for adding specific interactions to your resource.
-For now, to enable all of them, add the following to your resource:
+Actions are the primary driver for adding specific interactions to your resource.
+You can read the [actions](https://hexdocs.pm/ash/Ash.Resource.Dsl.html#actions/1 ) section to learn to to customze the functionality for now we will enable all of them with a default implementations by adding following to your resource:
 ```elixir
   # in both lib/my_app/resources/user.ex
   # and lib/my_app/resources/tweet.ex